 I’ve found my favorite THREE envelope pillowcase tutorials for you.
 These are all easy to follow.
 Choose the one you enjoy the most!

-Learning to sew?
-An envelope pillowcase must be one of the easiest beginner projects out there.
+It’s is easy to learn how to sew an envelope pillowcase.
+It is one of the easiest beginner projects out there.
 Grab some fabric and your basic sewing supplies, a sewing machine and you’ll be ready for this tutorial to learn how to sew an envelope pillowcase from these great video tutorials.

 Gather Envelope Pillowcase Supplies